 What do guitarists Gary Schwartz, Pat Metheny, James “Blood” Ulmer, Bern Nix, Derek Bailey, Dom Minasi, Vernon Reid, and to an extent Jim Hall amongst others, have in common?
 Why, Ornette Coleman of course!
 Each of these heavy improvisers – at one time in their musical lives – have been influenced by the harmolodic free jazz concepts brought about by alto saxophonist Ornette Coleman in the late 50’s.
 And while some have maintained the mantle of free improvisation – Minasi, Bailey, Ulmer, Nix et al – others like Metheny, Hall and Schwartz, with varying degrees, have borrowed from the lexicon of Coleman’s tutelage to push their musical voices foreward.

-For Metheny, Song X, an expressive tribute and collaboration alongside Ornette himself, situated Ornette’s influence smack dab in the middle of Metheny’s playing and compositional output which had revealed itself every so often throughout Metheny’s range of recordings prior to Song X.
+For Metheny, Song X – an expressive tribute and collaboration alongside Ornette himself – situates Ornette’s influence smack dab in the middle of Metheny’s playing and compositional output which had reveals itself every so often throughout Metheny’s range of recordings prior to Song X.

 Montreal’s own Gary Schwartz has also found his own way of paying tribute to Ornette’s influence by releasing the idiomatic CD Lettingo Live: The Music and Influence of Ornette Coleman.
 Lettingo Live, recorded in 2011 to a very enthusiastic and appreciative audience, is the perfect outlet for Gary’s unique brand of improvising and composing.